 2. Put covers in the washing machine

-Not all outdoor cushions are machine washable but if they come with removeable covers, it’s a good indicator that they are.
+You can wash couch cushion covers if they’re made from some fabrics and, while not all outdoor cushions are machine washable, if they come with removable covers, it’s a good indicator that they are.
 Do look for a washing label inside the cover.
 ‘In the absence of a wash label, you can often tell by feel.
 Removable covers that don’t feel like they have special water repellent coating on them, can usually be machine washed.
 Use a low temperature and mild detergent,’ says cleaning expert Sarah Dempsey.

 Some may be designed to go in the tumble dryer but again look for that wash label and don’t risk it if you can’t find one because shrinking cannot be remedied.
 The tumble dryer symbol you need to spot is a square with a circle inside, which may be empty or with one or two dots that indicate higher heat levels.
 A circle that is crossed out means you cannot tumble dry.